 What is radon gas?

-Radon is an invisible, odorless, and tasteless gas.
-It is a naturally occurring gas due to the breakdown of uranium in soils, rocks, and water.
+Radon is an invisible, odorless and tasteless gas.
+It's a naturally occurring gas due to the breakdown of uranium in soils, rocks and water.

 How does it get into my home?

 Radon can enter your home from surrounding soils through cracks and other holes in your home's foundation.
 Radon is then trapped within the home and testing is the only way to know if you and your family are at risk of exposure.

 Will radon gas make me sick?